ziqbal/rpiresiniosensehatpython/README.md

 With resin.io just push it to the cloud.

-Without resin.io make sure you have python python-pygame sense-hat libraries installed.
+Without resin.io make sure you have python installed with python-pygame and sense-hat libraries installed.